marijnh/Eloquent-JavaScript/02_program_structure.md

 {{index assignment, "+= operator", "-= operator", "/= operator", "*= operator", state, "side effect"}}

-Especially when looping, a program often needs to “update” a binding to hold a value based on that binding's previous value.
+Especially when looping, a program often needs to "update" a binding to hold a value based on that binding's previous value.

 ```{test: no}